Electric Vehicle Charging

 The primary difference is the speed at which your vehicle charges.
 Level 1 chargers are the slowest and are sometimes referred to as “trickle chargers” as they only add around 5 to10 miles of range for every hour you charge.
 Level 2 chargers are faster and can add 25 to 30 miles of range for every hour you charge.
 Though Rush does not currently have Level 3 chargers onsite (also known as DC fast chargers), they are very powerful and can fill an empty battery in well under an hour. (“Full” typically is considered to be about 80% charged, to protect the battery.)

-How to provide feedback or report issues:
+How can I provide feedback or report issues?

 Please fill out this form and select whether you’d like to report an issue with one of our chargers or provide feedback about your experience using one.